Decidability of the isomorphism and the factorization between minimal substitution subshifts: Decidability of the factorization in the case of periodic subshifts

-In this section we consider Theorem~\ref{theo:cordecidfactor}, Corollary~\ref{cor:cordecidfactor}, Theorem~\ref{theo:main} and Theorem~\ref{theo:main2} under the assumptions that $(X,S)$ and, or, $(Y,S)$ are periodic.
-As we are dealing with decision problems, it is important to recall that it is decidable to know whether a morphic sequence, and thus the subshift it generates, is periodic or ultimately periodic, or not, and that a period can be computed.
+As we are dealing with decision problems, it is important to recall that it is decidable to know whether a minimal morphic subshift is periodic and that the minimal period can be computed.

-\begin{theo}[\cite{Durand:2013}] Let $x$ be a uniformly recurrent sequence.
+\begin{theo}[\cite{Durand:2013}] Let $x$ be a uniformly recurrent morphic sequence.
 It is decidable whether $x$ is periodic.
-Moreover some $u$ such that $x=uuu\cdots $can be computed. \end{theo}
+Moreover some $u$ such that $x=uuu\cdots $ with $|u|$ minimal can be computed. \end{theo}